Vegan Dogs: Nutrition and Precautions

 Because of their size, larger dogs can eat a great deal of meat over the course of a year.
 Since it’s comparatively cheap and easy to put dogs onto a meatless diet, vegan dog food is a terrific option for people who want to keep substantial amounts of flesh from entering their households.

 One perk of putting your dog on a vegan diet is that pre-existing skin conditions may suddenly clear up.
-That’s because it turns out that many dogs have low-grade allergies to beef and chicken products.
-These allergies often cause hair loss or inflamed skin, and switching these animals to vegan food can cause a dramatic reversal to these conditions.
-If the switch to a vegan diet does not clear up these skin problems, or if skin problems suddenly appear on the new diet, check to see whether the ingredients contain soy—many dogs are also allergic to soy products.
+That’s because dogs often have low-grade allergies to beef and chicken products.
+These allergies can cause hair loss or skin inflammation, and switching to vegan dog food can reverse these conditions.
+If your dog’s skin problems don’t clear up after switching to vegan food—or if skin problems suddenly appear on the new diet—check whether the ingredients of your new dog food include soy, since some dogs are allergic to soy products.

 Newsletter Signup